-- ❖ Be aware of all school rules governing student behavior and conduct themselves according to those rules. - Be regular and punctual in attendance at all classes, assemblies, and assigned school activities. - Make satisfactory academic progress consistent with his/her abilities and aptitudes. - Comply with a reasonable directive made by any school authority acting within the scope of his/her duty. - Express their ideas and opinions in a respectful manner, being careful not to libel or slander others. - Dress in a manner that is not disruptive to the educational process nor threatening to the health and safety of themselves or others. - Conduct themselves in a manner which will not disturb their education nor disrupt or deprive others of their education. - Fully respect the rights of others. - Follow established procedures if they desire to seek changes in any policies or rules with which they may disagree. - Identify themselves, upon request, to any District employee or school agent, on school grounds, on school busses or at school events. - Second State of Stat - Students have the right to: - o Participate in relevant educational activities in a safe and sanitary environment. - Equal educational opportunity and freedom from discrimination in all phases of the educational process. - Fair and just treatment from school authorities and freedom from unreasonable treatment or unlawful physical abuse. - Freedom from unlawful interference in the pursuit of an education while in the custody of the district - o Be secure in their persons, papers and effects against unreasonable searches and seizures. - Freedom of expression and assembly consistent with the maintenance of an orderly and efficient educational process and the limitations imposed by laws governing obscenity, libel and slander. - Instruction in rules and regulations relating to their rights and responsibilities.
-Use of established channels to voice concerns and opinions having to do with elements of the educational process that affect them. - Representation on advisory committees affecting student rights. - Present petitions, complaints or grievances to school authorities and to receive responses within a reasonable time. - Consult with teachers, counselors, administrators, and other school personnel at reasonable times. - o Be involved in school activities, provided they meet the qualifications for such participation. - Have representation in student government organizations that may exist at their school. - Receive an explanation of the requirements of the course of study and the basis on which grades will be determined. - Reasonable limitations must be placed upon the time, place, and manner of exercising these rights so that the school may effectively fulfill the function of educating young people.
-The school may not,
+- ❖ Be aware of all school rules governing student behavior and conduct themselves according to those rules. - Be regular and punctual in attendance at all classes, assemblies, and assigned school activities. - Make satisfactory academic progress consistent with his/her abilities and aptitudes. - Comply with a reasonable directive made by any school authority acting within the scope of his/her duty. - Express their ideas and opinions in a respectful manner, being careful not to libel or slander others. - Dress in a manner that is not disruptive to the educational process nor threatening to the health and safety of themselves or others. - Conduct themselves in a manner which will not disturb their education nor disrupt or deprive others of their education. - Fully respect the rights of others. - Follow established procedures if they desire to seek changes in any policies or rules with which they may disagree. - Identify themselves, upon request, to any District employee or school agent, on school grounds, on school busses or at school events. - ❖ Each student has stated and implied rights in the context of District policies and procedures.
+These rights are guaranteed by the Constitution of the United States and the State of Washington. - Students have the right to: - o Participate in relevant educational activities in a safe and sanitary environment. - Equal educational opportunity and freedom from discrimination in all phases of the educational process. - Fair and just treatment from school authorities and freedom from unreasonable treatment or unlawful physical abuse. - Freedom from unlawful interference in the pursuit of an education while in the custody of the district.

+- o Be secure in their persons, papers and effects against unreasonable searches and seizures. - Freedom of expression and assembly consistent with the maintenance of an orderly and efficient educational process and the limitations imposed by laws governing obscenity, libel and slander. - Instruction in rules and regulations relating to their rights and responsibilities.
+Use of established channels to voice concerns and opinions having to do with elements of the educational process that affect them. - Representation on advisory committees affecting student rights. - Present petitions, complaints or grievances to school authorities and to receive responses within a reasonable time. - Consult with teachers, counselors, administrators, and other school personnel at reasonable times. - o Be involved in school activities, provided they meet the qualifications for such participation. - o Have representation in student government organizations that may exist at their school. - Receive an explanation of the requirements of the course of study and the basis on which grades will be determined. - Reasonable limitations must be placed upon the time, place, and manner of exercising these rights so that the school may effectively fulfill the function of educating young people.
+The school may not, however, infringe unduly upon these rights.
+CARDINAL PRINCIPAL OF CONDUCT